LazyLawn has added the finishing touch to the brand new adventure golf course at the new Center Parcs Village; Woburn Forest in Bedfordshire.

 LazyLawn the UK’s biggest artificial grass brand has revamped over 1,500 square metres into a nine-hole golf course at the new Woburn Forest holiday Village, which will officially open on 6th June.

-Showcase Greens, LazyLawn licensee and golf course specialists, won the £300,000 contract after refurbishing golf courses at other Center Parcs locations.
+A LazyLawn licensee golf course specialist, won the £300,000 contract after refurbishing golf courses at other Center Parcs locations.

 “This has been an exciting project to work on, due to the complexities of the course’s design.